BiocPy/SummarizedExperiment/docs/tutorial.md

 A `SummarizedExperiment` contains three slots,

-- `rowData`: feature information e.g. genes, transcripts, exons, etc.
+- `row_data`: feature information e.g. genes, transcripts, exons, etc.
-- `colData`: sample information about the columns of the matrices.
+- `col_data`: sample information about the columns of the matrices.
-- `Assays`: a dictionary of matrices with keys specifying the assay name.
+- `assays`: a dictionary of matrices with keys specifying the assay name.

 The package currently provides both `SummarizedExperiment` & `RangedSummarizedExperiment` representations, a fundamental difference between these two is the rows of a `RangedSummarizedExperiment` object represent [GenomicRanges](https://github.com/BiocPy/GenomicRanges) of interest.